Capriles: "The right to demand the counting of votes...cannot be a crime"

-The issue of post-election clashes swiftly became a flashpoint for a new round of political sparring Tuesday, as Capriles repeated his calls for a recount and Maduro vowed to use an iron fist to crack down on any attempts to unseat him from the presidency.
+The issue of post-election clashes swiftly has become a flashpoint for a new round of political sparring, as Capriles repeated his calls for a recount and Maduro vowed to use an iron fist to crack down on any attempts to unseat him from the presidency.

 Speaking to reporters Tuesday, Capriles presented a list of alleged election violations that he said impacted hundreds of thousands of Venezuelans, including problems with voting machines, inconsistencies in tallies reported by voting centers and reports that opposition witnesses were forced out of hundreds of polls.

 “The right to demand the counting of votes in a country where there is democracy….cannot be a crime,” he told CNN en Español in an exclusive interview Tuesday night.

 Capriles called off plans to protest at the central office of Venezuela’s election authority in Caracas on Wednesday, saying the government had planned to infiltrate their ranks and provoke violence.
 Anyone who takes to the streets Wednesday, he said, is not affiliated with his campaign.

 “The government wants there to be deaths in the country,” he said, accusing authorities of using violence to distract from his push for a recount.